Abhi-as/Excel-Road-Accident-Analysis/README.md

 ## Key Performance Indicators
 **Primary KPIs**
-> + Total Casualties taken place after the accident.
+> + Total Casualties took place after the accident.
 > + Total Casualties & percentage of total with respect to accident severity and maximum casualties by type of vehicle.